Amazon Sidewalk, Amazon’s dangerous experiment

 Next, consider the wealth of intimate details that Amazon devices know about.
 Come who is knocking at our doors and, in some homes, they peek into our living rooms.
 They listen to the conversations we have with our friends and family.
 They control the locks and other security systems in our house.

-Extending the reach of all this encrypted data to the sidewalk and the living rooms of neighbors requires a level of trust that is not justified for a technology that has never been widely tested.
+Extending the reach of all this encrypted data to the sidewalk and neighbor’s living rooms requires a level of trust that is not justified for a technology that has never been widely tested.

 That is, another round Amazon business based on cannibalizing what already exists.
 How long are we going to continue allowing the company founded by Jeff Bezos to enter a china shop like an elephant?